korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_06_ArrayList_LinkedList_Iterators_Autoboxing/README.md

 testIterator(placesToVisit);
 ```

 And now add the call to testIterator, passing it placesToVisit.
-And if I run that,
+And if I run that:

 ```java
 Alice Springs